 The process is:

-Prior to a reprotect the volumes on both sides will have both the puresra-demoted tag and the puresra-failover tag:
+Prior to a reprotect the volumes on both sides will have both the puresra-demoted tag and the puresra-failover tag, here are the states.

-But they are still on the target side after the reprotect is completed:
+But the tags are still on the target side after the reprotect is completed.

 This is because the tags are removed from the source volumes directly.
-Removing the tags pn the source volumes causes the removal of the tags to be propagated to the target volumes within minutes--therefore there is no need for them to be directly removed (also the array blocks manipulating volumes in a demoted pod directly in any way).
+Removing the tags on the source volumes causes the removal of the tags to be propagated to the target volumes within minutes-therefore there is no need for them to be directly removed (also the array blocks manipulating volumes in a demoted pod directly in any way).

 Their automated disappearance can take up to 15 minutes to occur, though the update can be forced by promoting then demoting the target pod (either manually or by running a test recovery).

-It is recommended to run a reprotect operation as quickly as you can to re-enable disaster recovery.
+It is recommended to run a reprotect operation as quickly as possible to re-enable disaster recovery.
 If a disaster occurs while the environment is in a recovered, but-not-yet reprotected state, SRM-controlled recovery will not be possible and manual intervention will be needed.

 Failback is identical to failover in every way.
 No temporary objects are created and no cleanup is normally required.
 The main thing to note is that if an undo pod for the current source pod is identified by the SRA, it will not be able to demote the source pod and the recovery will fail.
 To enable a recovery, manually eradicate any undo pod listed under the source pod and retry.

 An undo pod can exist for the source pod if there are quick recovery operations back and forth (in less time than the eradication window which defaults to 24 hours).
-If you are unable to eradicate the undo pod (for example if safemode is enabled) you must run a disaster recovery operation for the recovery and then re-run the recovery when the pod is eventually eradicated by the timer.
+If it is not possible to eradicate the undo pod (for example if safemode is enabled), a disaster recovery operation must be run for the recovery and then re-run the recovery when the pod is eventually eradicated by the timer.

 See below for additional information on issues you might encounter and their resolutions.